 See more about N1CC (Jim) at web home page http://www.jlaporta.com/N1CC/ .

-2015 activity so far is only in the CQ 160M CW contest.
-I am working on station upgrades and catching up on all of the things I did not get done taking part in the Centennial Challenge.
-The results are soon to come out on the Centennial events, and I will redo this page and information after that has stabilized.
+2015: I am working on station upgrades and catching up on all of the things I did not get done taking part in the Centennial Challenge.
+The ARRL Centennial results are to come out in March 2015, and I will redo this page and information after that has been completed.

 2015 Activity On-The-Air

 CQ 160 Meter CW Contest: 46,683 Claimed Points, 375 QSO with 57 Mults (SOLP).

 Inverted L, no receive system in place for this event.

 ARRL DX CW Contest: 644,280 Points, 767 QSO, with 280 Mults, 24-Hrs (SOLP)